The number most buyers shop last

 Where this fits in the order of operations

 The Money Order of Operations places mortgage payoff late — well after the employer match, after high-interest debt, after the emergency fund, after the Roth and HSA, and usually after the fifteen-percent retirement target.
-A thirty-year fixed mortgage at a typical historical rate is below the threshold at which paying it down beats investing the same dollar.
+A thirty-year fixed mortgage at a typical historical rate (roughly 7–8% nominal) sits below the threshold at which paying it down beats investing the same dollar; once the rate climbs above that band, the math tightens and a payoff preference becomes more defensible.

 The sequencing is deliberate: